“To Act as One United Body”

 The Artificer's Apprentice

-Join Fort Ticonderoga's talented historic trades staff in our newest program, "The Artificer's Apprentice," for an in-depth active study in trades such as tailoring, carpentry, and shoemaking.
+Join Fort Ticonderoga's talented historic trades staff in "The Artificer's Apprentice" program for an in-depth active study in trades such as tailoring, carpentry, and shoemaking.
 Learn about and participate in the making of clothes and shoes during the months of October/November and March/April and have the opportunity to have a once in a lifetime experience at Fort Ticonderoga!

 In this on-site program, your students learn about trades and mechanical arts that helped support the armies at Fort Ticonderoga.
 Rotating through four stations, students learn about the local and global economy that supplied the leather, cloth, and other materials utilized by artificers.
 Students pick up needle and thread and work with leather and cloth alongside Fort Ticonderoga's artificers as they work to clothe and outfit the soldiers at Ticonderoga.